-All new development that could result from this Project will be connected to the City's wastewater collection and treatment system.
+The new residences will be connected to the City's wastewater collection and treatment system.
 No new septic systems will be utilized.
 As such, there will be no new impacts from septic systems.

 f) Directly or indirectly destroy a unique paleontological resources or site or unique geologic feature?